cdapio/cdap/docs/install-guide/source/install.rst

      - Logging service account
    * - ``log.saver.event.bucket.interval.ms``
      - ``4000``
-     - Log events published in this interval (in milliseconds) will be processed in a batch
+     - Log events published in this interval (in milliseconds) will be processed in a batch.
+       Smaller values will increase the odds of log events going out-of-order.
    * - ``log.saver.event.processing.delay.ms``
      - ``8000``
-     - Buffer log events in memory for given time, in milliseconds
+     - Buffer log events in memory for given time, in milliseconds.
+Log events received after this delay will show up out-of-order.
+This needs to be greater than ``log.saver.event.bucket.interval.ms`` by at least a few hundred milliseconds.
    * - ``log.saver.num.instances``
      - ``1``
      - Log Saver instances to run in YARN